In English

 With Raoul Wallenberg’s leadership as inspiration, Raoul Wallenberg Academy strengthens youth to stand up for human rights and act with civil courage.

 The organization was founded in 2001 by among others Nina Lagergren, Raoul Wallenberg’s sister.
-Every year, Raoul Wallenberg Academy engage tens of thousands of upper-secondary school youth in Sweden through leadership training, school programmes in human rights and the yearly celebration of Raoul Wallenberg’s day on the 27th of August, Sweden’s national day for humanity and civil courage.
+Every year, Raoul Wallenberg Academy engage thousands of upper-secondary school youth in Sweden through leadership training, school programmes in human rights and the yearly celebration of Raoul Wallenberg’s day on the 27th of August, Sweden’s national day for humanity and civil courage.
 The leadership shown by Raoul during World War II is more important today than ever.
 Based upon his actions and values it is our objective to expose the importance of humane leadership.

 Some of what we do

 Raoul Wallenberg’s Day occurs on 27th of August, the national day for equal rights, and civil courage.
 This is the first national day in Sweden to commemorate and honor a civilian.
-During the day we host a prize ceremony in Stockholm to awarding persons and municipalities acting with civil courage and humanity.
+During the day we host a prize ceremony in Stockholm to awarding persons acting with civil courage and humanity.

 YOUNG COURAGE AWARD